Brewery ROI Calculator

 Should I buy more capacity upfront?

 Not always.
 Buying too much capacity before demand is proven can tie up capital.
-A staged expansion model can help match equipment purchases to real sales growth.
+Compare current BIAC® system sizes, start with realistic demand, and add fermentors when sales support the investment.

 Plan brewery ROI before you invest in equipment.